Why internet safety matters

 Content risks

-These risks include coming across material that some pre-teens might find upsetting, disgusting or otherwise uncomfortable, especially if they see it accidentally.
+These risks include coming across material that pre-teens might find upsetting, disgusting or otherwise uncomfortable, especially if they see it accidentally.
 This material might include:

 - real or simulated violence